We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Space and Time Complexity

-Time Complexity: O(n), where n is the maximum length of the input strings (up to 8).
+Time Complexity: O(n) where n is the maximum length among the input words (since each character is processed once).

 Solution